Working with Our Partners in Ambler, Pennsylvania

 - Agency for Toxic Substances and Disease Registry (ATSDR)

 The Wissahickon Waterfowl Preserve, a subsidiary of WVWA, owns the reservoir portion of the BoRit site.
-The Waterfowl Preserve hopes to maintain the reservoir as a nature reserve once the cleanup is complete.
+The Waterfowl Preserve maintains the reservoir as a nature reserve now that the cleanup is complete.

 Membership represents a diverse cross-section of key stakeholder interests, including affected property owners, concerned residents, planning interests, community groups, environmentalists, health experts, the business community, affected municipalities and others as appropriate.
 EPA, the Pennsylvania Department of Environmental Protection, the Agency for Toxic Substances and Disease Registry, and the Pennsylvania Department of Health also participate in the CAG.